wormhole-foundation/wormhole-docs/tutorials/messaging/send-messages.md

 ```

 ## Test on TestNet
-Now that the `HelloWormhole` contract has been successfully deployed to the TestNet, the next step is to test its functionality by sending a cross-chain message.
-This will ensure that the contract is correctly set up and that the cross-chain messaging works as expected.
+Now that the `HelloWormhole` contract has been successfully deployed to TestNet, the next step is to test its functionality by sending a cross-chain message.
+This will ensure the contract is correctly set up and the cross-chain messaging works as expected.

 Before testing, ensure you have a wallet with at least 0.02 [TestNet AVAX](https://faucet.avax-test.network/){target=\_blank}.